 TUESDAY INVESTOR DEADLINE: Robbins Geller Rudman & Dowd LLP Announces that Opendoor Technologies Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit - OPEN; OPENW

-/EIN News/ -- SAN DIEGO, Dec.
-04, 2022 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Opendoor Technologies Inc. (NASDAQ: OPEN; OPENW) securities between December 21, 2020 and September 16, 2022, inclusive (the “Class Period”) have until this upcoming Tuesday, December 6, 2022 to seek appointment as lead plaintiff.
+SAN DIEGO, Dec.
+04, 2022 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Opendoor Technologies Inc. OPEN OPENW))) securities between December 21, 2020 and September 16, 2022, inclusive (the "Class Period") have until this upcoming Tuesday, December 6, 2022 to seek appointment as lead plaintiff.
 The Opendoor class action lawsuit charges defendants with violations of the Securities Act of 1933 and/or Securities Exchange Act of 1934.
-The first-filed complaint is captioned Alich v Opendoor Technologies Inc., No. 22-cv-01717 (D. Ariz.), and a subsequently filed complaint is captioned Oakland County Voluntary Employees’ Beneficiary Association v.
+The first-filed complaint is captioned Alich v Opendoor Technologies Inc., No. 22-cv-01717 (D. Ariz.), and a subsequently filed complaint is captioned Oakland County Voluntary Employees' Beneficiary Association v.
 Opendoor Technologies Inc., No. 22-cv-01987 (D. Ariz.).

 If you suffered substantial losses and wish to serve as lead plaintiff of the Opendoor class action lawsuit, please provide your information here: